 Meeting in Athens at the Airport

 If you are looking for a meeting place for friends and family arriving on a later flight the perfect spot is the Kafeneo, the cafe just to the right of the exit when you leave the international baggage claim.
+(It may have changed names but the location is the same.)
 Its just across from the Greek National Tourist Organization's Desk where you can get ferry schedules and free brochures on the islands and other destinations in Greece.
 You can

 There is a lot of info here and some of it may be confusing so if you have any questions just e-mail me at firstname.lastname@example.org